Skip to main content

 Table Design

-• Use descriptive names: Production_Hourly not Table1
+• Use descriptive names: Monitoring_Snapshots or Temperature_Hourly instead of Table1

 • Include time dimension: Energy_Daily, Alarms_By_Shift